-Figure 3.3 shows the high-level flow line of the ice velocity generation module.
+Figure 3.2 shows the high-level flow line of the ice velocity generation module.
 For Sentinel-1 IW SLC data the processing is done on the burst level.
-In the case of Stripmap mode data the processing is done on scene/frame level, which is very similar.
+In the case of Stripmap mode data (e.g. for SAOCOM) the processing is done on scene/frame level, which is very similar.
 Here we briefly describe the Sentinel-1 IW SLC burst processing.